Robert Gordon University: Donald Trump honorary degree

-In 2010, RGU gained international attention for awarding an honorary degree to controversial American businessman Donald Trump.
+In 2010, RGU gained international attention for awarding an honorary degree to controversial American businessman and future United States President Donald Trump.
 This was featured in the 2012 documentary film You've Been Trumped which documented the progress of the construction of Trump's golf course near Aberdeen from the point of view of local residents.
 In the film Dr David Kennedy, former Principal of the university, is shown handing back his own honorary degree in protest at the university's action in awarding the degree to Trump.

 In December 2015, the university's then Principal, Professor Ferdinand von Prondzynski, announced he was reviewing the honorary degree and expressed his alarm at statements made by Donald Trump.
 On 9 December 2015, the honorary degree was revoked.
 RGU publicly stated: "In the course of the current US election campaign (2016), Mr Trump has made a number of statements that are wholly incompatible with the ethos and values of the university.
 The university has therefore decided to revoke its award of the honorary degree".
 The revoking of Donald Trump's honorary doctorate came in excess of 4 years after the businessman accused the then-incumbent US President Barack Obama of illegitimacy on the basis of unsubstantiated accusations that Obama was born in Kenya and therefore not a US citizen.